DanielDaCosta/automate-ml-training/README.md

-# Automating ML training using GitHub actions
+# Automating ML model training using GitHub actions
 Repo used as module for automating ML projects training using GitHub actions.

 # Details